jaredkrinke/log/content/posts/webassembly/passing-strings-to-c.md

 Given that I'm already exposing allocations to JavaScript, I thought this would work, but there's one problem: `TextDecoder.decode()` doesn't have built-in support for null-terminated strings (nor should it, in my opinion).
 Potential solutions:

-1. Have JavaScript can for the null terminator
+1. Have JavaScript scan for the null terminator
 1. Return the string and its length, possibly by encoding the length into the top half of a 64-bit return value (note: [WebAssembly is always little endian](https://github.com/WebAssembly/design/blob/main/Portability.md#assumptions-for-efficient-execution))

 I'm going to opt for the first option.